Transition to primary school

 Best Start Assessment

 At the start of the year, all Kindergarten children take part in the Best Start Assessment.
-This is a friendly, one-on-one activity where teachers learn about your child’s literacy and numeracy skills.
-It is not a test and needs no preparation.
+This friendly, one-on-one assessment allows teachers to learn about each child’s literacy and numeracy skills.
+It is a great opportunity for teachers to get to know our students and determine how to best support them at school.